 Identifying your Voters

-You have a number of options to identify your voters for a GOTV operation.
+You have a number of options to identify your voters for a get out the vote operation.

 The most straightforward is to use Ecanvasser’s dedicated 5 Star Reception Rating.
 You could opt for the following guideline or key: